 BRIMS is one of Malaysia's leading research institutes in neuroscience research with highly advanced research facilities and equipment.
 We focus on the following five research areas:

-Drug abuse is a major public health problem that impacts society on multiple levels.
-Addiction is now considered to be more psychologically dependent and emotional states are well known to trigger relapse.
-The negative emotional state of drug withdrawal and the emotional memories of protracted abstinence are hypothesized to combine to exacerbate relapse and the addiction process.
-The Addiction Group aims to understand neuronal circuits linking negative emotion and addiction.
+Drug abuse is a major health problem that impacts our society at multiple levels.
+Addiction is now considered to be psychologically dependent and emotional states are well known to trigger relapse.
+The negative emotional state of drug withdrawal and the emotional memories of protracted abstinence are hypothesized to exacerbate relapse and the addiction process.
+The Addiction Group aims to understand addiction by studying neuronal circuits linking negative emotion and addiction.

 Age-related human neurodegenerative diseases such as Alzheimer's and Parkinson's diseases are major social and medical problems.
 Although the molecular mechanism of neurodegeneration remains unknown, oxidative stress may contribute to neural cell death.
 The Neurodegeneration Group utilizes genomics approaches such as genetic approach (transgenic and knock-out), single-cell gene expression analysis, DNA microarray, RNAi, and microRNA.

 Glioma is a tumor that stems from glial cells of the brain or the spine.
 Glioma is a major central nervous system tumor that is often malignant.
 The causes of gliomas are not known.
 The Glioma Group uses human pluripotent stem cells (PSCs), which are capable of self-renewal and have the potential to differentiate into virtually any cell type, to understand the mechanism of glioma to overcome the limitations of animal models for human brain diseases.